 The Château de la Chèvre d'Or (Rue Barri) is one of the most prestigious hotels and restaurants in the area, and not just for the view.
 Gastronomic delights await if you can afford the hefty bill.
 We bet there is a marriage proposal a week at this place.
 If the budget won’t stretch to this then dining al fresco at the exotic cactus garden at the top of Eze village is still a treat.
 The garden still has the views and is home to hundreds of cactus and wild plants along with ornate statues.
 For dining somewhere mid range the Troubadour is a real treat, where you can enjoy the freshest produce from local markets cooked in a relaxed and welcoming setting.

-Whether making Eze your base for your holiday or just passing through, this little part of the French Riviera is both cute and romantic where time seems to have stood still.
 Even though Eze village is now an international tourist site and home to just about 50 residents, it is still authentic despite the usual Provence kitsch shops.
 Perhaps this has something to do with the classy art galleries and restaurants almost carved into the narrow winding alleys which make the walk up to the top so much more worthwhile.